 Vegas is a foodie city with an endless number of modern restaurants headed by the world's best celebrity chefs.
-Nothing however, can compare with classic Vegas style and history.
-This is a bachelor party and the groom should be have something special.
-Look for restaurants like The Peppermill, Golden Steer Steakhouse (the oldest steakhouse in the city!), or DuPar's for their famous shrimp cocktail (the original shrimp cocktail in Vegas).
+Nothing, however, can compare with classic Vegas-style and history.
+This is a bachelor party and the groom should have something special.
+Sadly, restaurants like Dupars has closed at Golden Gate but there are still some classics left such as The Peppermill, Golden Steer Steakhouse (the oldest steakhouse in the city!).

 Plan a Cocktail Crawl